Hikari9/comfortable-swipe/README.md

 threshold | mouse pixels to activate swipe; higher = less sensitive; integers only | 20

 ## Bug Reports
-Please create an issue to report a bug.
+Create an issue [here](https://github.com/Hikari9/comfortable-swipe-ubuntu/issues/new) to report a bug.